lpego/Overleaf_LaTeX_Thesis/README.md

 6. Open <code>OUTPUT.tex</code> in text editor and copy-paste (piecemeal suggested, easier to debug).
 Will need extensive check and manual adjustments.

 *CAUTION*: some citation keys *will be* wrong!
 Need to manually check consistency using the original Word document as reference, particularly for multiple papers per author/year.

-## Reference managers and the bibliography
-The way LaTeX manages references is through BiBTeX, technically a separate program but they're almost always used in tandem.
-BiBTeX understands the <code>.bib</code> format, that uses a number of fields to define a reference.
-You can read more about that on Overleaf's [help pages](https://www.overleaf.com/learn/latex/bibliography_management_with_bibtex).

-You will most likely already been using a reference manager to keep track of all your bibliograhy.
-To my knowedge, the most popular are Endnote, Mendeley and Zotero.
-I used Mendeley, and the procedure below refers to it.
-You will have to figure a way to have your reference manager of choice export a <code>.bib</code> file with all your references (it does not matter whether you use the in your thesis or not), and upload that to Overleaf.
-Pay close attention to the first line, immediately following the publication type declaration (e.g. <code>@article{Abbott2003</code>), as these are the keywords that LaTeX will use in the text.
-Overleaf offers an autocompletion feature for references, that will present you with a choice of matching keywords when you start typing in a reference: be mindful of this, especially if you have multiple papers with the same author(s) and the same year!

 ### Using Mendeley to format the references and bibliography